luminaAnonima/fabric-of-light/notes/power_faith_and_the_weight_of_institutions.md

-﻿*The loom of scarcity weaves a strained song - but the fabric bears deeper scars where power reshapes truth.
+﻿*The loom of scarcity weaves a strained song, but the fabric bears deeper scars where power reshapes truth.
 What follows is not metaphor, but witness: a tracing of how sacred threads are bent by the weight of command.*

 ---